-15. Please describe your assigned duties, percent of time spent performing each duty, and explain what is done to complete each duty.
+15. Please describe the assigned duties, percent of time spent performing each duty, and what is done to complete each duty.

-List your duties in the order of importance, from most important to least important.
+List the duties from most important to least important.
 The total percentage of all duties performed must equal 100 percent.

-Duty 1 FIRE SUPPRESSION AND PLANNING
+FIRE SUPPRESSION AND PLANNING